How are the Florida Courts calculating child support?

 For information on imputing income to a party who is not working or who is earning less income than they have historically earned or are capable of earning, see our previous blog on Imputation Of Income.

-If you have any concerns or questions about how your child support was calculated or should be calculated, contact McNeal Legal for help.
+If you have any concerns or questions about how the courts are calculating child support or how it should be calculated, contact McNeal Legal for help.

 Photos in this blog are courtesy of: pexels.com and wikimedia.org